 At the Yale Medicine Child Study Center, we work with children and their families to develop plans for each behavioral goal.
 We offer a variety of evaluations and treatment plans.

 When is anger, irritability, and aggression unhealthy in a child?

-It’s not unusual for a child younger than 4 to have as many as nine tantrums per week, with episodes of crying, kicking, stomping, hitting and pushing that last five to 10 minutes, says Denis Sukhodolsky, PhD, a clinical psychologist with Yale Medicine Child Study Center.
+It’s not unusual for a child younger than 4 to have as many as nine tantrums per week.
+These can feature episodes of crying, kicking, stomping, hitting and pushing that last five to 10 minutes, says Denis Sukhodolsky, PhD, a clinical psychologist with Yale Medicine Child Study Center.
 Most children outgrow this behavior by kindergarten.
-For children whose tantrums continue as they get older and become something that is not developmentally appropriate, causing problems with peers, family or at school, professional help may be in order.
+For children whose tantrums continue as they get older and become something that is not developmentally appropriate, professional help may be in order.
 According to Sukhodolsky, anger issues are the most common reason children are referred for mental health treatment.

 What causes anger, irritability, and aggression in children?

 Multiple factors can contribute to a particular child’s struggles with anger, irritability, and aggression (behavior that can cause harm to oneself or another).
 One common trigger is frustration when a child cannot get what he or she wants or is asked to do something that he or she might not feel like doing.
 For children, anger issues often accompany other mental health conditions, including ADHD, autism, obsessive-compulsive disorder, and Tourette’s syndrome.

 Genetics and other biological factors are thought to play a role in anger/aggression.
 Environment is a contributor as well.
 Trauma, family dysfunction and certain parenting styles (such as harsh and inconsistent punishment) also make it more likely that a child will exhibit anger and/or aggression that interferes with his or her daily life.